 Schedule rooms or spaces when needed for Director sponsored meetings.

-Represent the Johns Hopkins Center for Health Security in a professional manner; exercise administrative judgement; respond to requests in a timely manner; and maintain sensitive and confidential information.
+Represent the AI-X Foundry in a professional manner; exercise administrative judgement; respond to requests in a timely manner; and maintain sensitive and confidential information.

 Perform additional duties as assigned.